Hebrew incunabula: Location of the books

 But few details are known as to the actual prices paid for some of these works.
 It would appear that Reuchlin paid three Rhine gulden for the Naples Naḥmanides of 1490 and the Former Prophets with Ḳimḥi (Soncino, 1485), and twice as much for the Soncino Bible of 1488.
 A note at the end of De Rossi's copy of the Guadalajara Ḳimḥi of 1482 states that three carline were paid for it in 1496 by the owner of that date.

 Choice of books

+The subject-matter of the works selected for the honors of print was on the whole what might have been anticipated.
+First came the Bible text, either a part: